virulious/project-bbs-api/README.md

 ### Unsolved Problems

-- Still need to ....
+- Still need to edit posts with router.update
-- Would like to eventually ....
+- Would like to eventually add comments to posts

 ## Images